 - Return to VMware the paths of the VM .VMX files on the new config vVols

-You may rename the volumes, volume groups, and protection group as needed between the recovery start and reprotect.
+The volumes, volume groups, and protection group can be renamed as needed between the recovery start and reprotect.

 Do not destroy the protection group created by the recovery.
-If you prefer to use a different protection group, re-assign the storage policy or move the VM storage using a re-assignment of the replication group in vSphere.
-Once the protection group is empty you may delete the protection group.
+If it is preferred to use a different protection group, re-assign the storage policy or move the VM storage using a re-assignment of the replication group in vSphere.
+Once the protection group is empty, the protection group may be deleted.
 In general, do not delete protection groups that have SRM-controlled vVol volumes in them--first clear them out using VMware storage policies then delete the group.

 VMware will then update the reference files in the file during an operation called updatevVolVirtualMachineFiles.